Why You Need a Winter Pool Cover

 As a general rule, winter pool covers tend to last no more than 10 years.
 If your cover is nearing this age, you should probably look to replace it now.

-When a pool cover nears this 10-year mark, the odds it holds up to inclement weather begin to drastically decrease.
+When a pool cover nears this 10-year mark, the odds it holds up to inclement weather begin to decrease drastically.
 Due to tears in the lining or just a general weakening of the material, your cover may collapse under the weight of snow (or of an unwanted animal visitor).
-Obviously, for pool owners with children or pets, this presents a safety concern that no one wants to face.
+Obviously, this presents a safety concern for pool owners with children or pets that no one wants to face.

 If for whatever reason a cover does collapse during the winter, repairs will not be able to be completed until spring when the damage can be assessed.
 And by then, the damages can be severe.